Accurate Estimation of Diffusion Coefficients and their Uncertainties from Computer Simulation: Background

 To optimally estimate the true ensemble-average MSD, and hence $\D$, from simulation data, it is necessary to account for both the changing variance and correlation structure of $\oMSD$.
 Within the framework of linear regression, this can be achieved using generalised least squares (GLS).
 GLS gives estimated regression coefficients, $\widehat{\beta}$, via

 where $\modelmatrix$ is the model matrix $ $, with $\bm{t}$ the vector of observed times, and $\mathbf{\Sigma}$ is the covariance matrix for the observed MSD values.
-For correlated heteroscedastic data, such as MSD data, GLS offers the theoretical maximum statistical efficiency---it achieves the Cram\'er--Rao bound~\cite{cramer_mathematical_1946,rao_information_1945,rao_selected_1994,darmois_sur_1945,aitken_on_1942}---and provides accurate analytical estimates of the uncertainty in the predicted regression coefficients (Fig.~\ref{fig:glswlsols}c).
+For correlated heteroscedastic data, such as MSD data, GLS offers the theoretical maximum statistical efficiency---it achieves the Cram\'er--Rao bound~\cite{cramer_mathematical_1946,rao_information_1945,rao_selected_1994,darmois_sur_1945,aitken_on_1942}---and provides accurate analytical estimates of the uncertainty in the predicted regression coefficients (\cref{fig:glswlsols}c).

 An alternative method for estimating the ensemble-average MSD, and thus $\Dest$, from simulation data is Bayesian regression.
 Like GLS, Bayesian regression can take into account both the changing variance and the correlation structure inherent in the data.
-Rather than providing a singular ``best-fit'' estimate like GLS, Bayesian regression produces a posterior probability distribution for the regression coefficients.
-The mean of this distribution serves as the point estimate of the coefficients and, in the absence of additional prior information, is equivalent to the GLS estimate, while the spread of the distribution quantifies the uncertainty in these estimates.
-For data that is both heteroscedastic and correlated, such as MSD data from simulations, Bayesian regression, like GLS, is formally fully statistically efficient.
+Rather than providing a singular ``best-fit'' estimate like GLS, Bayesian regression produces a posterior joint probability distribution for the regression coefficients.
+The mean of this distribution serves as a point estimate of the coefficients and, in the absence of additional prior information, is equal to the estimate obtained from GLS, while the spread of the distribution quantifies the uncertainty in these estimates.
+For data that are both heteroscedastic and correlated, such as MSD data from simulations, Bayesian regression, like GLS, is formally fully statistically efficient.

-To estimate $\D$ from some observed MSD data, $\oMSD$, using Bayesian regression, we compute the posterior probability distribution $\prob{\model|\oMSD}$ for a linear model $\model = 6\D \bm{t} + c$, where $\D$ and $c$ are parameters to be estimated.
+The estimation of $\D$ from some observed MSD data, $\oMSD$, using Bayesian regression, proceeds by computing the posterior probability distribution $\prob{\model|\oMSD}$ for a linear model $\model = 6\D \bm{t} + c$, where $\D$ and $c$ are parameters to be estimated.
 This posterior distribution is described by Bayes' theorem,

 where $\prob{\oMSD|\model}$ is the probability of observing data $\oMSD$ given model $\model$, often described as the ``likelihood'', and $\prob{\oMSD}$ is the marginal probability of the observed data $\oMSD$.
 Integrating over $\prob{\model|\oMSD}$ with respect to $c$ yields the marginal posterior distribution $\prob{\D|\oMSD}$, from which the best point-estimate $\Dest$ and distribution variance $\varest{\Dest}$ can be computed.